 Our summer program is a four-week day-camp that requires an application and is significantly selective.
 Chicago area students who will be in grades seven through twelve next school year are welcome to apply.
-We are looking for students who have scored well on the math portion of the ACT, SAT, or other standardized test, enjoy participating in math competitions, or simply find mathematics to be an interesting and challenging subject.
+We are looking for students who have scored well in school, enjoy participating in math competitions, or simply find mathematics to be an interesting and challenging subject.

-The mathematical theme for this summer is number theory.
+The mathematical content of the program for Summer 2020 will be topics in number theory.
 The 7th-8th Grade Component will include topics in number theory and supplemented with an introduction to computer programming with Java, emphasizing the applications of computer science to number theory.
 We are still finalizing the curriculum for the 9th-10th and 11th-12th grade components.
 In the past, they have included such courses as a course in number theory and cryptography and a course in advanced problem solving, covering the ideas in algebra, geometry, number theory, and combinatorics for the 9th-10th component.
 The 11th-12th component has included such topics as advanced number theory and finite fields.
 All components use active learning techniques and ask students to work through challenging problems with the guidance of faculty instructors and undergraduate counselors.
-The final curriculum will be updated later.
+The final curriculum will be updated soon.

 To apply, we require the following documents: (1) an Application Form for the appropriate grade level, (2) a short essay, (3) a completed teacher questionnaire, (4) a recommendation letter from the current math teacher, and (5) a transcript or grade report.
 Links to the forms can be found below.
-Click on the application that correlates with the grade level that your child will enter in Fall 2018.
-For example, if your child is currently a 10th grader, but in the Fall he or she will enter 11th grade, then you would select the 11th-12th Component.
+Click on the application that correlates with the grade level that your child will enter in Fall 2020.
+For example, if your child is currently a 10th grader, but in the Fall they will enter 11th grade, then you would select the 11th-12th Component.